EchoAlice/Model-Danksharding/README.md

 pip install -r requirements.txt

 Working Directory and command to execute:
-./Model-DAS$     python ./src/main.py
+./Model-Danksharding$     python ./src/main.py

 **Summary**
-Model DAS is a project that intends to simulate a local (for now) model of Data Availability Sampling.
+Model Danksharding is a project that intends to simulate the architectural designs and logic behind Danksharding.

-The major areas of DAS are:
+The major areas of Danksharding are:
-    - Erasure coding data
+    1. Erasure coding data
-    - Peer to peer networking
+    2. Peer to peer networking

+There will be benchmarks for the different levels of this project.
+Each level increases the scope and complexity of the system.
+For now, the encoding and networking logic is all contained locally.

 This project is based off of Vitalik's [post](https://hackmd.io/@vbuterin/sharding_proposal).